Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 2. Shocks and Disruptions Impacting Ports

 An unexpected disruption, at times called a Black Swan event, is the outcome of circumstances beyond reasonable expectations considering the information available.
 The Black Swan concept was first introduced in the finance and managerial world in 2007, just before the major financial events that would unfold in 2008 and 2009.
-It is an event or occurrence that deviates beyond what is normally expected of a situation, which would be extremely difficult to predict.
-In hindsight, all Black Swans seem predictable, but in practice, they are very hard to identify and are even so rare that they often change the perception relative to the context surrounding the event.
-The term “crisis” tends to be used afterward to describe these events.
+It is an event or occurrence that deviates beyond what is normally expected of a situation, which is extremely difficult to predict.
+In hindsight, all Black Swans seem predictable, but in practice, they are very hard to identify and are even so rare that they often change perception relative to the context surrounding the event.
+The term “crisis” tends to be used afterwards to describe these events.

 Port resilience is associated with the structure of maritime shipping networks.
 These networks are a circuitous nodal hierarchy, implying that services are commonly an arranged sequence of nodes (ports).
 Some hierarchies are simple, such as point-to-point services, while others can be complex with inter-range services that loop back to the port of origin and connected to other networks.
 While point-to-point services reflect bulk shipping, container shipping is organized between deep-sea and feeder services, with transshipment hubs acting as the interface between network hierarchies.
-The vulnerability of maritime networks has different considerations depending on if the node is a hub or a gateway.
+The vulnerability of maritime networks involves different considerations depending on if the node is a hub or a gateway.
 Disruptions at a hub will mostly impact maritime shipping networks, while disruptions at a gateway will primarily affect the hinterland.
 This represents the primary consideration with looking at port resilience as to what extent it is related to its foreland or hinterland.

 3. Ports and Natural Disruptions